nihesh/DeepWalk/README.md

 Negative sampling implementation
 --------------------------------

+The source files for this implementation are located in `./src` directory.

 > `$ python3 train.py`

-By default, this command starts training on BlogCatalog dataset using the default parameters set in train.py.
+By default, this script starts training on BlogCatalog dataset using the default parameters set in train.py.
 The generated embeddings are dumped into `./dump/embeddings.pkl`.

 > `$ python3 inference.py`